ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 ### Explore the most common and useful functions of `dplyr`

 The package `dplyr` is a fantastic bundle of intuitive functions for data manipulation, named after the action they perform.
-A big advantage of these functions is that they take your __data frame__ as a first argument, so that you can refer to columns without explicitly having to refer to the full object.
+A big advantage of these functions is that they take your __data frame__ as a first argument, so that you can refer to columns without explicitly having to refer to the full object (so you can drop those `$` signs!).
 Let's meet the most common and useful functions by working on the long format object we just created, `elongation_long`.
 First, install and load the package.

 <a id="Acode10" class="copy" name="copy_pre" href="#"> <i class="fa fa-clipboard"></i> Copy Contents </a><br>
 <section id= "code10" markdown="1">